Yasmin-jones/Week7GroupChallenge/README.md

     So that i can see when a space is available
     I want to be able to filter/search spaces via dates

-4) Uset story - Any signed-up user can request to hire any space for one night, and this should be approved by the user that owns that space.
+4) User story - Any signed-up user can request to hire any space for one night, and this should be approved by the user that owns that space.
 Nights for which a space has already been booked should not be available for users to book that space.
 Until a user has confirmed a booking request, that space can still be booked for that night.

     As a user of airbnb